 It is worth noting that Zombie Creeping Flesh was made forty years before Corona Zombies.
 Surprisingly enough, it for the most part looks as though it could have been shot contemporary.
 There is the odd anachronistic touch such as Gabriel Renom’s 70s styled long hair and his use of a 16mm camera rather than a modern video camera to shoot film footage.
 It should also be noted there is a good hour or so of running time from the original that has been removed.

-Dubbed in are now a lot of Corona Virus-related jokes making fun of issues like toilet paper shortages, the viruses origins in Wuhan (“I like the rap group” says bimbo Cody Renee Cameron), hand-washing, Trump’s plans to reopen business in America by the end of April, and buzzwords that have emerged in the last few weeks such as ‘social distancing’ and ‘flattening the curve’.
+Dubbed in are now a lot of Corona Virus-related jokes making fun of issues like toilet paper shortages, the viruses origins in Wuhan (“I like the rap group” says Cody Renee Cameron), hand-washing, Trump’s plans to reopen business in America by the end of April, and buzzwords that emerged in the first few weeks of the epidemic such as ‘social distancing’ and ‘flattening the curve’.
 Most of these are fairly hit and miss if not downright lame.
-The film reaches an abrupt and unsatisfying ending racking up a running time that does not even extend to a full hour in length.
+The film reaches an abrupt and unsatisfying ending with a running time that does not even extend to a full hour in length.